 Welcome to PhpSpreadsheet's documentation

-PhpSpreadsheet is a library written in pure PHP and providing a set of classes that allow you to read from and to write to different spreadsheet file formats, like Excel and LibreOffice Calc.
+PhpSpreadsheet is a library written in pure PHP and offers a set of classes that allow you to read and write various spreadsheet file formats such as Excel and LibreOffice Calc.

 File formats supported

 |Office Open XML (.xlsx) Excel 2007 and above||✓||✓|

 |BIFF 8 (.xls) Excel 97 and above||✓||✓|

 |BIFF 5 (.xls) Excel 95||✓|

 |PDF (using either the TCPDF, Dompdf or mPDF libraries, which need to be installed separately)||✓|